basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

     encountered during all GET operations by this node within the last minute

-### GET_FSM_Objsize
+#### GET FSM Objsize

-GET_FSM_Objsize is a window on the sizes of objects flowing through this node's GET_FSM.
-The size of an object is obtained by summing the length of the bucket name, key, the serialized vector clock, the value, and the serialized metadata of each sibling.
-GET_FSM_Objsize and GET_FSM_Siblings are inextricably linked.
+GET FSM Objsize Stats represent a view of the sizes of objects flowing through this node's GET FSMs.
+The size of an object is obtained by summing the length of the bucket name, key, serialized vector clock, value, and serialized metadata of each sibling.
+GET FSM Objsize and GET FSM Siblings are inextricably linked.
 These are one-minute stats.

-Sample finite state machine object size counters (5):

 -   **node_get_fsm_objsize_mean**: Mean object size encountered by this node within the last minute